Caleb-J773/DigiShell/README.md

 4. After that, it'll just start right up and you can use the IP's it gives to go to the interface.

 ### Linux (Shell Script)
-This might work, but I hadn't had the chance just yet to chance it, but you can test out the digishell.sh that is included.
+This might work, but I hadn't had the chance just yet to test it, but you can test out the digishell.sh that is included.

 ### Manual way (all platforms)